undecaf/barcode-detector-polyfill/README.md

 The detector processes the `source` in its natural size, making detection results independent of the size rendered by the browser.

-Detected barcodes are stored as an array of objects in `barcodes`.
-Each object has the following properties ([see here for details](https://developer.mozilla.org/en-US/docs/Web/API/BarcodeDetector/detect#return_value)):
+Detected barcodes are stored as an array of objects in `barcodes` since `source` may contain multiple barcodes.
+Each object has the following properties
+([see here for details](https://developer.mozilla.org/en-US/docs/Web/API/BarcodeDetector/detect#return_value)):

-+ `format`: the detected barcode format (one of the supported formats)
++ `format`: the detected barcode format (one of the formats specified as constructor options)
-+ `rawValue`: the decoded barcode, always a `string`
++ `rawValue`: the decoded barcode, always a `string` decoded from raw data [as specified](#encoding)
 + `boundingBox`: the [`DOMRectReadOnly`](https://developer.mozilla.org/en-US/docs/Web/API/DOMRectReadOnly) enclosing the
   barcode in the `source`
 + `cornerPoints`: an arry of four `{x, y}` pairs in clockwise order, representing four corner points of the detected barcode.